Ryle90/url-aliaser/README.md

 ### 2: Create a new Firebase project:

 `Add project` in Firebase website.
-Type a project name and clik `continue`
+Type a project name and clik `continue`.
-Decide you need Google Analytics or not
+Decide you need Google Analytics or not.
 Click to `Create project` and wait...

 ### 3: Get started by adding Firebase to your app:

-Click `Web`
+Click `Web`.
-And click
+And click again.
-Copy the datas from your `Firebase config` into `firebase.js` to config you app
+Copy the datas from your `Firebase config` into `firebase.js` to config you app.

 ### 6: Create a new Cloud Firestore:

-Search `Cloud Firestore` in Firabase page and click Select `production` or `test` mode
+Search `Cloud Firestore` in Firabase page and click.
+Select `production` or `test` mode.
-Select a server
+Select a server.

 ### 7: Configure a new collection:

 Start collection:
-Give collection id: `aliases`
+Give collection id: `aliases`.
-Create a fake document with id (you can delete it later)
+Create a fake document with id (you can delete it later).

 ### 8: Set rules:

-Select `Rules` and change this row: `allow read, write: if false` to this `allow read, write: if true`
+Select `Rules` and change this row: `allow read, write: if false` to this `allow read, write: if true`.
 WARNING: it can be dangorous, to know more about permission read the Firebase documentation: https://firebase.google.com/docs/firestore

 ### 9: Enable Anonymus authentication: